udtghg/udtghg.github.io/index.md

 ![Normalisation of parameters of varying scale using a sigmoid function](/assets/images/PFI_1.jpg)

-After the normalisation step, each parameter is aggregated to find the Potential for Intervention (The higher the value, the more the PFI).
+After the normalisation step, each parameter is aggregated to find the Potential for Intervention (the higher the value, the more the PFI).
 The result of the aggregate potential for intervention with each parameter of the same weightage assigned (1) (see Figure below with PFI map).
 The dashboard uses this method to generate PFI for users, additionally, it gives users an option to change the weightage of parameters based on their priority and the dashboard intuitively creates a PFI map with newly assigned weights.
 Once the PFI is generated, users can examine buildings with higher PFI values to plan an intervention.

 ### Aggregate Potential for Intervention after Normalisation:

+PFI was calculated for buildings with equal parameter weightage (1) and with <a href="https://en.wikipedia.org/wiki/Quantile">quantile</a> distribution (equal probability).
+A sample of the PFI analysis result is shown below.

 ![Aggregate Potential for Intervention after normalisation](/assets/images/PFI_2.jpg)